|

 characterized by timeliness that is both sooner and more certain, the public

 system by timeliness that is both later and less certain.
-If we are to discuss timeliness we must discuss the wait as well as
+If we are to

 In a craft system batches of work, if indeed they